 Najat has not been able to walk since contracting polio at four years old.

-Chakiba still seeks medical support at the centre, when in need, and also receives spiritual guidance from the sisters.
-The sisters from the centre come to visit the family at least twice a month and they “never come empty handed”, says Chakiba.
+Chakiba still seeks medical support at the centre, when in need, and also receives spiritual guidance from the sisters from the centre.
+They come to visit the family at least twice a month and “never come empty handed”, says Chakiba.
 “They bring medication and sanitary or food packages when they can.
-But most importantly, they care for us and so we feel less alone in this life.”
+But most importantly, they care for us, so we feel less alone in this life.”